soedar/cs3213-assignment1/README.md

 ## File mode vs STDIN
 Not specifying the -f switch makes the program read from the STDIN.
-The program will keep reading from STDIN, with each line representing a title, until either EOF or when there is a blink line input.
+The program will keep reading from STDIN, with each line representing a title, until either EOF or when there is a blank line input.

 ## Ignore words file
 Using the -i switch makes the program read from the ignore words file, which should be a list of keywords to be ignored sepearted by a newline.
 See sample ignore.txt for the expected format.

+## Compiled JAR
+I've included the final jar file in the `bin/` folder